 There are extra restrictions on the legal positions of manually positioned robots.
 The kicking-off robot is placed on the center circle, right in front of the penalty mark.
 Its feet touch the line, but they are not inside the center circle.
-One of the other field players of the attacking team is placed in front of one of the corners of the penalty box on the height of the penalty mark (i.e. the virtual intersection point of the corner of the penalty box and the penalty mark), and the other one is placed on the other corner of the penalty box without having its feet touching the corner.
+One of the other field players of the attacking team is placed in front of one of the corners of the penalty box on the height of the penalty mark (i.e. the virtual intersection point of the corner of the penalty box without having its feet touching the corner.
 The two field players of the defending team are placed on the halfway between the corners of their own penalty box and the sidelines.
 The third field player is placed in front of the penalty box, halfway between the center of the penalty box and one of the goal bars.
 As autonomously placed robots are allowed to be much closer to the ball, successful autonomous placement results in a significant advantage over manual placement.